dki-lab/joint-kb-text-embedding/README.md

 # kb-text-embed-study

-Code for the ACL 2021 paper "A Systematic Investigation of KB-Text Embedding Alignment at Scale"
+Code for the ACL 2021 paper **A Systematic Investigation of KB-Text Embedding Alignment at Scale**

 ## Installation